Manifold Gaussian Variational Bayes on the Precision Matrix

 \subsection{Istanbul dataset: block-diagonal covariance}

-In this section, we apply EMGVB under different assumptions for the structure of the variational covariance matrix.
-We use the Istanbul stock exchange dataset of \cite{akbilgic2014novel}, (details are provided in \ref{app:experiments} and Table \ref{tab:hyperparameters}).
-To demonstrate the feasibility of the block-diagonal estimation under the mean-field framework outlined in Appendix \ref{subsec:mean_field}, we model the Istanbul stock exchange national 100 index (ISE):
+In this section, we apply MGVBP under different assumptions for the structure of the variational covariance matrix.
+We use the Istanbul stock exchange dataset of \citep{akbilgic2014novel}, (details are provided in Appendix \ref{app:exp:hyperp}).
+To demonstrate the feasibility of the block-diagonal estimation under the mean-field framework outlined in Section \ref{subsec:mean_field}, we consider the following model for the daily returns of the Istanbul Stock Exchange National 100 index (ISE):